mschwedeler/countryrisk/README.md

 To run either code, the replicator should ensure that all necessary programs and modules are installed; see the [how to run](#how-to-run-the-replication) section below.

-The replicator should expect the `data/make.py` to run in no more than 30 minutes, wheras the `analysis/make.py` should take less than five minutes.
+The replicator should expect the `data/make.py` to run in about 30 minutes, wheras the `analysis/make.py` should take less than five minutes.
 This is with a 2021 MacBook Pro.

 # How to run the replication